userapp-io/userapp-angular/README.md

 * **ua-signup**

   Add this to a form tag to attach it to the `user.signup()` function.
-Use `ua-error` to specify an error object.
+Use `ua-error` to specify an error element.
 Use `ua-is-email` on the login input to specify that login is the same as email.
 All input field names must reflect the [user's properties](https://app.userapp.io/#/docs/user/#properties).

 		<form ua-signup ua-error="error-msg">
 			<input name="first_name" placeholder="Name"><br>